 Originally armoires were used to store personal belongings and treasures because there were no built-in cupboards or closets, even in the homes of the wealthy.

 When built-in closets became the norm, armoires were freed up for other uses.
-During the last decades of the 20th century, armoires became popular for storing TVs, audio equipment, CDs, and DVDs.
-Shut the doors and all you see is a striking piece of furniture.
+During the last decades of the 20th century, armoires became popular for storing TVs, audio equipment and other tech equipment.
+Shut the doors, and all you see is a striking piece of furniture.
 Armoires also became part of the evolving home office.
 Their generous proportions and ample storage space helped hide away computers, monitors and files when not in use, making home offices relatively clutter-free.